NilPointer-Software/bdfd-wiki/src/bdscript/or.md

 # $or
-Returns 'true' if at least one of the provided conditions is true, otherwise 'false' is returned.
+Returns "true" if at least one of the provided conditions is true, otherwise "false" is returned.

 ## Syntax
 ```